-Water 8.
-Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average The indicator refers to different types of emissions in water.
+Biodiversity 7.
+Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0,0% Approximate value Consideration at positive criteria and engagement level Water 8.
+Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0,01 0,00 The indicator refers to different types of emissions in water.
 ISS ESG collects chemical oxygen demand (COD), a commonly used indicator for measuring emissions to water, which can serve as a proxy for the requirements of the "emissions to water" indicator.
-Data in t/m Consideration at positive criteria (where possible) Waste 9.
-Hazardous waste ratio Tonnes of hazardous waste generated by investee companies per million EUR invested, expressed as a weighted average 0,14 Approximate value; figures in t/million EUR Consideration at positive criteria (where possible)
+Data in t/m Consideration at positive criteria and engagement level employee Economic Cooperation Share of investments in nvestee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0,0% Consideration at positive criteria and engagement level ------------------------------- -- -- ------ ---